Skip to main content

 Questions for these tests are based on each subject’s assessment content during the exam year.

-The syllabus content for the pan-hellenic exams (entry to higher education) is determined by decision of the Minister of Education.
+The syllabus content for the pan-hellenic exams (matriculation exams) is determined by decision of the Minister of Education.
 It is published the latest at the end of September of the school year, after a proposal by the Institute of Educational Policy.

 Annual student performance

-For grades A and B of general lykeio, the annual student performance score in all subjects assessed through written exams is:
+As stipulated in l.
+4610/19, grades A and B of general upper secondary education (lykeio), the annual student performance score in all subjects assessed through written exams is estimated by:

 • The average of the annual oral performance score

-• The respective written tests score (may be decimal to one place).
+• The respective written tests score (in decimal numbers turned to full).

 For grade C of general lykeio, the annual student performance score in all subjects assessed through written exams is: